Emrede/gt-assignment/README.md

 Then, run `terraform init` and `terraform apply` to create the resources.

-With this setup, the data processing pipeline is ready, and you can test it by uploading CSV files to the S3 bucket.
-Run copy_csvs_to_bucket.sh to copy needed files to the bucket automatically.
+- With this setup, the data processing pipeline is ready, and you can test it by uploading CSV files to the S3 bucket.
+- Given example data turned into .csv files for test purposes
+- After running `terraform apply`, run `copy_csvs_to_bucket.sh` to copy needed files to the bucket automatically.
 Please make sure AWS CLI is configured before running the script.

-Lambda function will be triggered automatically upon file upload and process the data accordingly.

-- Given example data turned into .csv files for test purposes

 # Used Resources:
 ```